 multi-media installation (2022)

-three-channel, color video projection (loops 7’–12’, colored gels on windows and floor, the north face geodome t-shirt or tent, multichannel continuous sound *dimensions variable
+three-channel color video projection (loops, 7’-12’), colored gels on windows, the north face geodome t-shirt or tent, multichannel continuous sound *dimensions variable

 «The catastrophe without event is characterized by disparate, diffuse, and ultimately undefinable scenarios, temporalities, localities, and processes.
 The bleak underlying feeling today is that the continuation of the present will inevitably lead to a radical break or collapse.
 No one knows, however, exactly how this will come about.» // Eva Horn in Future as Catastrophy, 2022

-There is a certain feeling of violence when I step on ice with crampons.
-Meanwhile, The North Face encourages me to «Never Stop Exploring» – putting thin layers of fabric between body and environment.
+There is a sentiment of violence in stepping onto ice with crampons.
+Yet, I’m encouraged by my The North Face gear to «Never Stop Exploring»—the slogan of the brand that sells thin layers to seperate body and environment.

 Installation view, «ex-de-plora», T66, Freiburg am Breisgau (DE), Regionale 23, 2022